This article looks at what stevia is, how it is extracted, its health benefits, how it is used, and, most importantly, whether it is safe.

 Here are some key points about stevia.
 More detail and supporting information is in the main article.

-- Stevia is a plant naturally grown in Brazil and Paraguay.
+- Stevia is a plant grown in Brazil and Paraguay

-- Stevia is much sweeter than sugar - the extract can taste 250-300 times sweeter than table sugar.
+- Stevia is much sweeter than sugar - the extract can taste 200-300 times sweeter than table sugar

-- Stevia and other artificial sweeteners that have been approved for use in the US do not appear to pose any health risks when used in moderation.
+- Stevia and other artificial sweeteners that have been approved for use in the United States do not appear to pose any health risks when used in moderation

 What is stevia?

-Stevia is an intensely sweet natural sweetener that is harvested around the world from the stevia rebaudiana plant.
+Stevia is an intensely sweet, natural sweetener that is harvested from the stevia rebaudiana plant.

-As stevia is intensely sweet and an extract, it typically requires only a fifth of the land and much less water to provide the same amount of sweetness as other mainstream sweeteners.
-For example, in Kenya, stevia is typically grown on only a third of the land, with the rest of the land being devoted to other crops.
+As stevia is intensely sweet, it typically requires only one-fifth of the land and much less water to provide the same amount of sweetness as other mainstream sweeteners.

 Some of the common and trade names for stevia sweeteners are Enliten, PureVia, Rebaudioside A/Reb A, Rebaudioside B, Rebaudioside C, Rebaudioside D, Rebiana, Stevia, Steviacane, Steviol Glycosides, Stevioside, Stevia Extract In The Raw, and SweetLeaf.